Segmented Operations using Matrix Multiplications: MMV-RAM: A model for matrix multiplication AI accelerators

 \subsection{The balance between the MMU and VCU}

-We now provide some arguments that both units of MMV-RAM are necessary to design efficient algorithms: the \ac{MMU} cannot be efficiently simulated by the VCU, but the VCU provide crucial capabilities that are hard for the MMU.
-We first recall the foundational circuit complexity lower bound that parity is not in AC[0]~\cite{furst1984parity,yao1985separating,hastad1986almost}. \begin{theorem}[Restatement of \cite{hastad1986almost}, Thm.
+We now argue that both units of MMV-RAM are necessary to design efficient algorithms: the \ac{MMU} cannot be efficiently simulated by the VCU, but the VCU provides crucial capabilities that are hard (or even impossible) for the MMU.
+The foundational result that our analysis builds upon is the circuit complexity lower bound that parity is not in AC[0]~\cite{furst1984parity,yao1985separating,hastad1986almost}.
+We first recall the following classic theorem by H\aa{}stad. \begin{theorem}[Restatement of \cite{hastad1986almost}, Thm.
 1] For every $s>s_0^d$, where $s_0$ is a constant, the size $L$ of a depth-$d$ boolean circuit that computes the parity of $s$ bits has size $L>2^{(0.1)^{\frac{d}{d-1}}s^{\frac{1}{d-1}}}$. \end{theorem} Solving for $d$ gives the following trade-off:

 where $c_1$ and $c_2$ are constants.
 This allows us to prove a clear separation between the computational power of the \ac{MMU} and the \ac{VCU} in the MMV-RAM model.
-A simple example is the following. \begin{fact} Let $\matA$ and $\matB$ be two $B$-bit integer matrices with sizes $n\times s$ and $s\times s$, respectively.
+A straightforward example is the following. \begin{fact} Let $\matA$ and $\matB$ be two $B$-bit integer matrices with sizes $n\times s$ and $s\times s$, respectively.
 Let $\mathcal{A}$ be an algorithm in the MMV-RAM model that uses only the scalar and the vector units to compute the matrix product $\matA\matB$.
-If the work of $\mathcal{A}$ is upper bounded by $s^{O(1)}$, then $\mathcal{A}$ necessarily executes $\Omega(\frac{\log(s)}{\log(\log(s))})$ steps. \begin{proof} If we want to compute the parity of an $s$-bit sequence, we can place the $s$ bits as the first row of $\matA$, and set $\matB$ to be the all-ones matrix.
+If the work of $\mathcal{A}$ is upper bounded by $s^{O(1)}$, then $\mathcal{A}$ executes $\Omega\left(\frac{\log(s)}{\log(\log(s))}\right)$ steps. \begin{proof} If we want to compute the parity of an $s$-bit sequence, we can place the $s$ bits as the first row of $\matA$, and set $\matB$ to be the all-ones matrix.
 The least significant bit of the top-left element of the product $\matA\matB$ gives the parity.
-Since $\mathcal{A}$ only uses the scalar and vector units, it forms an unbounded fan-in Boolean circuit, and therefore~\Cref{eq:hastad_size_depth_tradeoff} gives the result. \end{proof} \end{fact}
+Since $\mathcal{A}$ only uses the scalar and vector units, it forms an unbounded fan-in Boolean circuit, and therefore Eq.\@~\eqref{eq:hastad_size_depth_tradeoff} gives the result. \end{proof} \end{fact}

+Next, we argue that the MMU is not strong enough by itself, and that the VCU provides crucial capabilities to the model.
+The first observation is that the MMU can only execute linear transformations.
+Therefore, it is unable to execute important non-linear functions, such as ReLU.
+The MMU might be able to approximate such functions, but this is not covered in this work, since ReLU, for example, can easily be implemented with the VCU.

+Besides non-linear functions, we can also show that the VCU is important even for linear transformations, even if it implements a ``weaker'' class of circuits than the MMU.
+One example is detailed in Lemma \ref{lemma:vector_unit_advantage_example} below.